 I spent as much time as I could talking to people.
 From nurses, classmates, colleagues, to even talkative people sitting next to me on flights.
 Whether done formally through a qualitative forms or casually Discord calls, you can find value through doing this and asking the right questions.

-Enter: The Magician? 🪄
+Enter: the magician 🪄